5 Wedding Superstitions You Can Totally Ignore

-There are a lot of wedding superstitions (both good and bad), but just trying to keep up with all of them will only add to your wedding stress.
-So skip it.
-This list has all the silly superstitions that are totally okay to ignore — or put your own twist on if you choose!
+There are a lot of wedding superstitions out there, both good and bad, but trying to keep up with them will only add to your wedding stress.
+Our advice?
+Forget about them.
+This list has all the silly superstitions that are perfectly okay to ignore—or to put your own twist on with a little creativity.

 1. You can't see each other before the wedding.

-The Superstition: Back in the day, brides and grooms were prohibited from seeing each other until the last minute so that the groom didn't have the chance to change his mind.
-(Uh, yeah.)
-The custom eventually transformed into the idea that it was somehow unlucky for the groom to see his bride on their wedding day.
+The Superstition: Back in the day, couples weren't supposed to see each other until the last minute, so the groom didn't have the chance to change his mind.
+(We know—crazy, right?)
+This custom gradually morphed into the general idea that it was bad luck for a groom to see his bride on their wedding day.

-Our Take: Today, some couples stick to tradition because they like the excitement and anticipation of seeing each other for the first time during the ceremony.
-But we say, do what makes you most comfortable.
-We know lots of brides and grooms who have skipped tradition and stayed in the same room the night before, hung out and had breakfast together the morning of, and (most conveniently) scheduled their photo sessions together with their photographer before the ceremony.
+Our Take: Today, some couples stick to tradition because they like the excitement and anticipation of seeing each other for the first time at the ceremony.
+But we say, do what makes you happy.
+We know lots of couples who've bucked tradition and stayed in the same room the night before, had breakfast together the morning of and (most conveniently) scheduled their joint photo session with their photographer before the ceremony.
+Nothing beats an emotional first look photo, and it'll help calm your nerves and up the excitement to have a moment together before your "I dos."

 2. Steer clear of yellow roses (or you'll be green with envy).

-The Superstition: During the Victorian era, The Language of Flowers — a book that equated flowers with words and meanings — was popularized all over Europe.
-According to the book, tulips stand for love and passion and stephanotis means marital happiness.
-On the flip side, yellow roses supposedly represent jealousy.
+The Superstition: During the Victorian era, The Language of Flowers—a book that assigned flowers different emotions and meanings—was popularized all over Europe.
+According to the volume, tulips stand for love and passion, and stephanotis means marital happiness.
+On the flip side, yellow roses were said to symbolize jealousy.

-Our Take: If you love a flower, give it your own special meaning—especially if it has some significance to you—and don't worry about what those Victorians had to say about it.
-(PS: That pretty flower arrangement above is from this album: A Casual Laid-Back Wedding in Seattle, WA)
+Our Take: If you love a flower, give it your own special meaning, especially if it has some significance to you, and don't worry a bit about what those Victorian florists would've said.
+We've seen some seriously gorgeous yellow floral arrangements (without a hint of jealousy in sight).

 3. You're doomed if you drop the ring.

-The Superstition: As tradition goes, if someone dropped the ring during the ceremony, it meant that person would die!
+The Superstition: Get ready for this dramatic idea: As tradition goes, if someone dropped the ring during the ceremony, it meant that person would die.

-Our Take: Obviously that's crazy talk.
-But it does bring up a good point — if you have a ring bearer handling your rings, you want to ensure they're tied on tight and hand off that ring pillow to him at the last minute, just before he walks down the aisle.
+Our Take: Obviously that's some grade A nonsense.
+But it does lead to another a good point—if you have a ring bearer handling your rings (especially one who's very young), make sure your wedding bands are tied tightly enough, and that you hand the ring pillow off to him at the last minute, just before he walks down the aisle.
+No, you're not doomed if the rings fall, but it could be a little awkward and stressful.

 4. The bride has to be carried over the threshold.

-Our Take: Do it for fun when you get home from the honeymoon, if you want, as a nod to tradition.
-Or give it a twist — walk hand-in-hand into your new home together instead!
+Our Take: Do it for fun when you get home from the honeymoon, if you want, as a nod to a harmless tradition.
+Or give it a contemporary twist: Walk hand in hand into your new home together instead.
+But we're pretty sure evil spirits have got nothing on you, so don't take this one too seriously.

-5. Don't get married on a Saturday, or in May, or on the 13th.
+5. Don't get married on a Saturday, in May or on the 13th of the month.

-The Superstition: There are actually several superstitions we're referencing here.
-According to English folklore, Saturday is the unluckiest day of the week to marry while Wednesday is supposed to be best of all.
-Then the fear of marrying in May actually dates back to the Romans who held their festival for the dead in May; there's even a nursery rhyme that reads, “Marry in the month of May, and you'll surely rue the day."
+The Superstition: This actually refers to several superstitions.
+According to English folklore, Saturday is the unluckiest day of the week to marry, while Wednesday is supposed to be the best.
+But it looks like this myth hasn't affected anyone's preference for saying "I do" on a Saturday (it's by far the most popular day of the week to do it).
+The fear of marrying in May actually dates back to the Romans, who held their festival for the dead in May.
+There's even a nursery rhyme that reads, "Marry in the month of May, and you'll surely rue the day."
 And finally, there's the infamous unlucky number 13.

-Our Take: Try booking your dream venue while following those rules and you'll understand why all of these superstitions need to leave the equation.
-Unless your family tradition dictates that you find a lucky or auspicious wedding date, choose a day that works for you and move on!
+Our Take: Attempt to book your dream venue while following those calendar-related myths and you'll immediately understand why you should ignore them.
+Unless your family tradition dictates you find a lucky or auspicious wedding date, choose any beautiful wedding day that works for you, and don't look back.